-• Competitors should be familiar with the Competitive Events Policy & Procedures Manual, found on the Competitive Events page on www.fbla.org.
+• Competitors should be familiar with the Competitive Events Policy & Procedures Manual, Honor Code, Code of Conduct, and Dress Code.

 - FBLA membership dues are paid by 11:59 pm Eastern Time on March 1 of the current school year. - Members may compete in an event at NLC more than once if they have not previously placed in the top ten of that event at NLC.
-If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee in order to participate in competitive events. - Members must stay in an official FBLA hotel in order to compete. - Each state may submit four entries. - Each competitor can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Project). - Only competitors are allowed to plan, research, prepare, and set up their presentations. - Each competitor must compete in all parts of an event for award eligibility. - All members of a team must consist of individuals from the same chapter. - Picture identification (driver's license, passport, state-issued identification, or school-issued identification) is required when checking in for competitive events. - If competitors are late for a presentation time, they will be allowed to compete until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.
-Competitive events start in the morning before the Opening Session of NLC.
+If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee to participate in competitive events. - Members must stay in an official FBLA hotel block to compete. - Each state may submit four entries. - Each competitor can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Project). - Only competitors are allowed to plan, research, prepare, and set up their presentations. - Each competitor must compete in all parts of an event for award eligibility.

+- All members of a team must consist of individuals from the same chapter. - Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events. - If competitors are late for their assigned presentation time, they will be allowed to compete with a five-point penalty until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event. - Some competitive events start in the morning before the Opening Session of NLC.
+The schedules for competitive events are displayed in the local time of the NLC location.
+Competitive event schedules cannot be changed.